rawls238/react-experiments/README.md

 **experiment**: This is an instance of a PlanOut.js experiment / namespace class or the base experimentClass.
 [REQUIRED]

-**experimentName**: This is the name of the experiment.
-It is particularly important if you're using a PlanOut.js namespace, since this corresponds to the name of the experiment WITHIN the namespace, not the name of the namespace itself.
-This is required so that exposure gets logged correctly.
-[REQUIRED, if params prop not provided]

 **params**: This is the list of experiment parameters that you want to use to parametrize the component.
-[REQUIRED, if experimentName not provided]
+They should correspond to the parameter names defined in your PlanOut script / experiment definition.
+[REQUIRED]

 [any arbitrary prop]: You can pass arbitrary props to the Parametrize component and they will be available via context.experimentProps in all descendants of the Parametrize component.